 - ¼ teaspoon freshly ground black pepper

 - ½ teaspoon sesame seeds

-- Slice the tofu into 3 cubes of about 1".
-Press it between paper towels by placing it between plates with something heavy on top for 15 minutes.
+- Slice the tofu into cubes of about an inch.
+Press them between paper towels by placing them between plates with something heavy on top for 15 minutes.

-- Prepare the marinade with 1/2 teaspoon of sesame oil, soy sauce, chopped green onion, and 1 chopped clove of garlic.
-Mix together in a medium sized bowl.
+- Prepare the marinade with 1/2 teaspoon of sesame oil, tamari sauce, chopped green onion, and 1 chopped clove of garlic.
+Mix these together in a medium sized bowl.

-- Place the pressed tofu into the bowl with marinade, mixing gently so it is coated.
-Let it sit for 10 – 15 minutes.
+- Place the pressed tofu cubes into the bowl with marinade, mixing gently so it is coated.
+Let them sit for 10 – 15 minutes.

-- Place the 1/2 teaspoon of sesame oil and the peanut or olve oil into the wok or frying pan over medium heat.
+- Place the 1/2 teaspoon of sesame oil and the peanut or vegetable oil into the wok or frying pan over medium heat.